 searched for the same keyword phrase 73 different ways.

-*pg 85* Give site visitors a personality: See what expert
+*pg 85* Give site visitors a personality: sorry ... this no longer exists.

 For more on persuasive - or persuasion - architecture : read this